HIV tests: how HIV tests work

-At AllLife, we understand that HIV tests can cause some level of anxiety.
+At AllLife, we understand that taking an HIV test can cause some level of anxiety.
 Not all circumstances leading up to an HIV test are within your control.
-It’s important for you to read this article carefully, so you can understand what HIV tests are and how they work.
-Once you receive your test results, we’ll be here to help you work through all the information one step at a time.
+Read this article carefully, so you can understand what HIV tests are and how they work.
+Once you receive your HIV test results, we’ll be here to help you work through all the information one step at a time.

 Getting tested for HIV

 Why should you get tested for HIV?

 More than 7.7 million people in South Africa have tested positive for HIV.
-This emphasises the need to pay serious attention to HIV.
-With such serious statistics, it’s critical that we educate everyone about HIV, getting tested, and how to process a positive test result.
+This means that just over 20% of the South African population are HIV-positive.
+It’s important to know your HIV status, how to get tested, and how to process a positive test result.

 There is no known cure for HIV as yet, however, it can be treated and managed.
-Science and medicine have evolved so much that you can still live a long, healthy and happy life when HIV-positive.
+Scientists are working on an HIV vaccine, and serious medical advancements have enabled people to live long, healthy and happy lives when HIV-positive.
 Access to information, treatment and support is improved upon, year after year.
 Getting tested is not just important for you, but also for the people you love and care about.
 If you are HIV-positive, you can start following a few simple but important precautions.
 This is important as you navigate through life, to protect both yourself and the people you care about.

 It’s relatively easy to get tested for HIV in South Africa.
 You can do so at your doctor, local clinic or any public health facility.
 There’s also the option to buy an HIV test online or at your local pharmacy.
 This then allows you to test for HIV in the comfort of your own home.

 Most health facilities use something called a rapid HIV test.
 It’s a simple finger-prick test, that provides accurate results in as few as five minutes.
 Public healthcare facilities, like your local clinic, don’t charge anything for the test.
 Private healthcare facilities usually include HIV tests within your annual medical check-up.

 A rapid HIV test enables your doctor, nurse, or clinic sister to: